Early diagnosis of fungal infection is

 Direct Microscopic Examination

-Direct microscopic examination of clinical specimens such as sputum, biopsy, CSF and/or skin scrapings
+Direct microscopic examination of clinical specimens such as sputum, biopsy, CSF, and/or skin scrapings provides a

 Diagnostic features of fungal pathogens, when stained by various dyes (e.g. asexual spores, hyphae etc), helps in the identification.

 Traditionally, the potassium hydroxide preparation has been the recommended method for the direct microscopic examination of specimens (specimen is treated with 20% KOH to dissolve tissue material, leaving alkali-resistant fungi intact).
 However, now it is believed that calcofluor white stain is superior.

 |Acid fast stain and partial acid fast stain||Detection of mycobacteria and Nocardia, respectively||Detects Nocardia and some isolates of B.dermatitidis||Tissue homogenates are difficult to observe because of background staining|